Not Business As Usual.

-Frustrated at not being able to get any work out of the door, I asked Excite's CEO for direction at an all-hands meeting.
-He declared that he was in fact "brand agnostic" and I declined the offer to renew our annual retainer.
+Frustrated at not being able to get any work out of the door, I asked Excite@Home's CEO for direction.
+He declared that he was "brand agnostic".
+I declined the offer to renew our annual retainer.

-Excite@Home went bust owing $7 billion - shortly after the CEO declined an offer from Messrs Page and Brin to buy Google for $750K.
+Excite@Home filed for bankruptcy with $1bn debt - shortly after the CEO declined an offer from Messrs Page and Brin to buy Google for $750K.

 When the dot-com crash finally happened and the plug was pulled, the effect was instantaneous.
 There was no gentle glide path back to reality.
 San Francisco's once vibrant advertising community was in ruins.

 Fortunately, we'd been asked to meet with a mysterious company that had been quietly laboring for thirty years at actually making the next big chapter of the Information Age a reality.
 Applied Materials were now hungry for recognition - and very keen to take advantage of the free fall in media prices.
 We pitched against several big name shops, and won the business in a shoot-out with my former employer, McCann.

 We worked with Applied Materials for five years, and, in spite of being heavily outspent in the media, recognition and interest in our campaign outstripped those from tech bellwethers Intel, IBM and Cisco.

 AMAT's share price has since increased by 482%, and today, with a market cap of $137.90 billion, it's the 98th most valuable company in the world.

 Looking back, it's incredibly cliched to say how lucky we've been over the last two decades, but we have.
 Our work for an extraordinary group of difference making clients has taken us on a 2 million mile journey across North America, Europe, Asia, Africa and South America.